simonmcmanus/simonmcmanus.com/about.md

 <section class="contained">

-Simon McManus is a tech lead with extensive Node.js, web and Mobile experience.
+Simon McManus is an engineering team lead with extensive Node.js, web and Mobile experience.
 This site contains links and blog posts written and collected by Simon over the years.